lehins/lehins.github.io/_posts/2019-08-09-personal-website-setup.md

 # Conclusion

-Not much to say here, hopefuly these instructions turned out to ne useful for you.
+Not much to say here, hopefuly these instructions turned out to be useful for you.
 Wish you luck with sharing your knowledge with the world.